rrachelr/lesson-19-graph-applications/index.md

 # A Sparc Can Start a Fire

 **Informal Description**:
 The problem: You are a student who has just entered Sparc Lab in Smith Hall.
-The room is full of familiar faces from your classes and around campus.
-Because the department is relatively small, you decide you want to find out if there is a connection between every student in the room through a friendship with someone else.
+The room is full of unfamiliar faces and you nervously sit down in the last empty swivel chair.
+It seems like everyone is already part of a group, causing you to feel a little intimidated.
+While lamenting your lack of friends, you decide to find out how just many friend groups exist among your fellow students in Sparc.

 > **Formal Description**:
->  * Input: An undirected, and unweighted graph with at least 20 vertices.
+>  * Input: A disconnected, undirected, and unweighted graph with at least 20 vertices.
 The vertices are students at the University of Delaware currently in Sparc, and the edges are a friendship between two students.
->  * Output: If there is a connection between every student, a connected graph of every student in Sparc.
-Otherwise, a disconnected graph with as many connections among students as possible.
+>  * Output: The number of connected components that exist within the graph.

 **Graph Problem/Algorithm**: DFS